 In order for people to welcome your idea, they need to fully understand it.
 It is your job to communicate it as simply and clearly as possible, and minimise any possibility of your colleagues misinterpreting your intentions.
 Anticipate what questions people might have about your proposed technical change and address it in advance.

-Engaging with criticism Naturally, no matter how much you try to predict and address the issue, there will be people within your team and organisation that will oppose your ideas, or at the very least analyse and criticise it.
+Naturally, no matter how much you try to predict and address the issue, there will be people within your team and organisation that will oppose your ideas, or at the very least analyse and criticise it.
 Change always causes friction and, no matter how well planned your idea is, people will not readily change their established routines just because you want to.
 There will always be those who are suspicious of you or your idea, and some will simply be perfectly comfortable within the status quo.

 It is important that you don’t become agitated or overly defensive when faced with criticism about your proposal.
 Remember – as long as the criticism that you face is measured and fair – that it is most likely not a personal attack on you, and that those with questions may not even disagree generally with the change that you’re advocating.
 It is natural for people to raise concerns when it comes to changing behaviours or habits.
 You should respond to these concerns with openness and honesty.
 Becoming aggressive in response will make people less likely to accept your ideas.